To attend college or university for photography, or to get a job working in photography, at some point, you will need a student photography portfolio.

 Make Your Portfolio User-Friendly

-You can also include a contact sheet of all of the photos in your photography portfolio for college at the beginning on your portfolio, so that an employer or admissions officer can quickly and easily glance back at your portfolio and remember exactly what you and your work are all about.
+You can also include a contact sheet of all of the photos in your photography portfolio for college at the beginning of your portfolio so that an employer or admissions officer can quickly and easily glance back at your portfolio and remember exactly what you and your work are all about.

 What to Include in Your Photography Portfolio for University